Paratrooper: Germany

 Hence later in the war, the 7th Air Division's Fallschirmjäger assets were re-organised and used as the core of a new series of elite Luftwaffe Infantry divisions, numbered in a series beginning with the 1st Fallschirmjäger Division.
 These formations were organised and equipped as motorised infantry divisions, and often played a "fire brigade" role on the western front.
 Their constituents were often encountered on the battlefield as ad hoc battle groups (Kampfgruppen) detached from a division or organised from miscellaneous available assets.
 In accord with standard German practice, these were called by their commander's name, such as Group Erdmann in France and the Ramcke Parachute Brigade in North Africa.

 After mid-1944, Fallschirmjäger were no longer trained as paratroops owing to the realities of the strategic situation, but retained the Fallschirmjäger honorific.
 Near the end of the war, the series of new Fallschirmjäger divisions extended to over a dozen, with a concomitant reduction in quality in the higher-numbered units of the series.
 Among these divisions was the 9th Fallschirmjäger Division, which was the final parachute division to be raised by Germany during World War II.
 The Russian army destroyed the division during the Battle of Berlin in April 1945.
 The Fallschirmjäger were issued specialist weapons such as the FG 42 and specially designed helmets.

-Federal Republic of Germany

 In the modern German Bundeswehr, the Fallschirmjägertruppe continue to form the core of special operations units.
 The division has two brigade equivalents and several independent companies and battalions.
 All told, about 10,000 troops served in that division in 2010, most of them support or logistics personnel.
 The Fallschirmjägertruppe currently uses the Wiesel Armoured Weapons Carrier (AWC), a light air-transportable armoured fighting vehicle, more specifically a lightly armoured weapons carrier.
 It is quite similar to historical scouting tankettes in size, form and function, and is the only true modern tankette in use in Western Europe.